 The amount of flow during a woman's period will depend on genetic factors, her overall health, the length of her cycle, and use of hormonal birth control.
 The amount of flow can vary from month to month, but on average blood loss is less than 3 ounces.

 For most women, the menstrual cycle and the hormones associated with it do not noticeably affect sex drive.
-Women not on hormonal methods of birth control may feel more interested in sex around the time they ovulate and some women may feel more sexual around the time of their periods, she says, but sex drive is a very individual thing.
+Women not on hormonal methods of birth control may feel more interested in sex around the time they ovulate and some women may feel more sexual around the time of their periods, so sex drive is a very individual thing.
 It can be affected by such variables as a date, a bad day, illness, a new baby, or exhaustion.
 A partner's sex drive varies as well, it could also have an effect.

 Sex drive may be greater during menopause because women may not be worried about pregnancy, their children have left home, and they may feel more sexual.
 Like their younger counterparts though, sex drive is variable and some women might experience a decrease after menopause.